 Identifying your key players and building a culture of trust allows a leader to focus on defining the vision for everyone to follow.
 To deliver this, it is vital for the ultimate leader to have the drive and desire to want to better oneself, not just for themselves but for the benefit of the agency, employees and clients.
 A successful leader must be continuously curious to evolve their own thinking whilst having a consistent application irrespective of the external and internal pressures which try to derail their approach.
 Alongside this, there is a requirement to be creative in how you approach problems and out think the competition.
 In today’s disrupted socio-political landscape, success is not guaranteed, but leaders who build a unified team and spirit will be the ones with the best chance of being successful!

-This essay earned Simon John a Distinction for the IPA Leadership Course.Find out more about the IPA Leadership Course
+Simon John is the new Managing Director at JIN UK.
+This essay earned him a Distinction for the IPA Leadership Course.Find out more about the IPA Leadership Course